Knowit-Experience-MarTech/ga4-documentation-administration-solution/Google-Sheet/README.md

 ## How to use the Google Sheet
 * [**Make a copy of the Google Sheet**](https://docs.google.com/spreadsheets/d/162QAnKN7nBgRxOzsisKLlqzdAsGOk4r2wDe6lzBFbks/copy)
+  * If you are a consultant and are doing the documentation on behalf of a client, it's recommended to copy the Google Sheet with an email belonging to the clients organization.
+This way ownership to the Google Sheet can be transferred within the clients organization.
 * The Google Sheet comes prefilled with most common **GA4 Event Names** and **Parameters** (Dimensions / Metrics).
   * **Delete** Event Names and Parameters you don't need in your documentation.
 * Go to [**Settings Sheet**](#settings) and input your settings.